myzhang1029/new_psh/README.md

 	make

-for psh with readline lib.It need to install libreadline first.
+for psh with readline library.
+It will require libreadline.

 ## Attention